 Here's a map from Olivier Coibion, Yuriy Gorodnichenko, and Dmitri Koustas (PDF) showing the degree of hysteresis in different geographical parts of North America.
-Hysterersis is the economists' term of art for the situation in which unemployment persists over time.
+Hysteresis is the economists' term of art for the situation in which unemployment persists over time.
 People don't get laid off and then find another job in a month or two.
 Instead, the whole regional economy settles into a new equilibrium where fewer people have jobs.

-On the map, lower values mean less hysteresis meaning that Newfoundland, Mississippi, Nova Scotia, and West Virginia seem to be the places with the most of it.
+On the map, lower values mean less hysteresis, meaning that Newfoundland, Mississippi, Nova Scotia, and West Virginia seem to be the places with the most of it.
 The paper covers a lot of ground and doesn't really fully explain anything, but one big takeaway is that regions with lower levels of educational attainment have much more unemployment persistence.